 If you are in Rome and have any interest in religion or art or key players in world history, you have to go to the Vatican.
 Saturday was devoted entirely to this marvel, and I do not regret that at all.
-Because of some demonstration or something that was happening, the bus we needed to take was on a detour, so I eventually just took an Uber to the Vatican, which honestly I kind of recommend.
+Because of a national holiday (Republic Day, June 2), the bus we needed to take was on a detour, so we eventually just took an Uber to the Vatican, which honestly I kind of recommend.

 Reason 1: It’s a little terrifying but also incredibly entertaining to sit in the back seat as your driver navigates narrow streets.